William Randolph Mayfield and his wife Sarah Amanda Davis ca. 1900.

 My Websites

-I currently support eighteen websites.
-Nine sites are related to philosophy and art and nine are related to genealogy and local history.
+I currently support twenty-two websites.
+Thirteen sites are related to philosophy and art and nine are related to genealogy and local history.
 Hyperlinks to these sites are shown below.

 Philosophy and Art: